-While faced with the geographic constraints and comparably less 'vacant' sites than metropolitan and regional areas, the City Plan responds by creating opportunities for new populations through vertical growth leveraging new uses in existing buildings, adaptive reuse, heritage considerations, city built form character and social infrastructure that supports a growing population.
+While faced with the geographic constraints and comparably less 'vacant' sites than metropolitan and regional areas, the City Plan responds by creating opportunities for new populations through vertical growth, leveraging new uses in existing buildings, adaptive reuse, heritage considerations, city built form character and social infrastructure that supports a growing population.

-As a capital city state the role the City of Adelaide will play in supporting this growth cannot be underestimated.
+As the capital city of South Australia, the City of Adelaide will play an integral role in supporting this forecast growth.